The-Grand-Combination/The-Grand-Combo/README.txt

-Thank you for for downloading this mod.
+Thank you for for downloading TGC.

-This mod is only possible due to developers and mod such as:
+TGC was made possible by the below developers and mods:

 u/Hammonia-HFM mapmod
 arkhometha-HPM